-- If a talk finishes early, or if a talk is cancelled, you must wait until the appropriate quarter-hour start time to introduce the next talk.
+- If a talk finishes early, or if a talk is cancelled or the presenter does not show up, you must wait until the appropriate quarter-hour start time to introduce the next talk.

 - Explain to the speakers how the timer works and what the light signals mean.
 Explain how you will indicate when it is time to wrap up.